Big Bad Wolf: BB Wolf and the Three LPs

 A 2010 hardcover graphic novel published by Top Shelf Comics by J.D.
 Arnold and Rich Koslowski, sets the wolf as a sympathetic victim of class warfare in the rural south.
 Pigs and wolves serve as allegorical races in the story, with the wolves as disenfranchised farmers and the pigs as wealthy elitists.
 When the blues-playing wolf suffers numerous crimes at the hands of pigs, he swears revenge and rampages through the southern underworld.
 The hardcover is available with a CD of its songs as sung by BB Wolf.

 Dust City

 Dust City, a 2010 novel by Robert Paul Weston, circles around Henry Whelp, the son of the Big Bad Wolf.
 In it, Henry's father was framed by a league of those who transport fairy dust.
 Henry must discover the truth and help to release his father.

 Holka Polka: A Fairytail Mystery

-Holka Polka, a children's play features the character in a different light, as someone who is afraid of little girls and can't scare them and isn't menacing at all.
+Holka Polka, a children's play features the character in a different light, as someone who is afraid of little girls and cannot scare them and is not menacing at all.